helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ![time-measure-tool]

-### Sound probe tool
+#### Sound probe tool

-Holding `Space` and clicking on the timeline is what I call a "sound probe", and it's supposed to give you an idea of what notes are playing at any given time:
+Holding `Space` and clicking on the timeline is what I call a "sound probe", and it's supposed to give you an idea of what notes are playing at any given time.

-![sound-probe]

 ### Range selection

+Click-and-drag on the timeline while holding `Shift` to select a group of key signatures (on mobile platforms just use the selection tool on the timeline):

+![key-signatures-selection]

 Click-and-drag on the timeline while holding `Control` or `Command` to select all notes or clips in a time range:

-![range-select]
+![range-selection]

 ### Freeform selection